Table of Contents

 Wings are contraptions used for flying and can differ based on the type of object or creature it’s used by.
 In birds and insects, wings are forelimbs that have been modified and have feathers to aid in flight.
-In planes, they are structures built horizontally and protrude from either side of the plane to aid in balancing the plane while in motion.
+Wings on airplanes are structures designed to provide lift, allowing the aircraft to overcome gravity and stay in flight.

 While all birds have wings, not all birds fly.
-Wings in flightless birds are used for other functions such as incubating eggs, providing balance while in movement, and for some birds like the ostrich, wings are used for displays of courtship.back to menu ↑
+Wings in flightless birds are used for other functions such as incubating eggs, providing balance while in movement, and for some birds like the ostrich, wings are used for displays of courtship.

 What Do Wings Symbolize?

 Wings have attracted quite several symbolic meanings over time, based mostly on their functions.
 Here is what wings symbolize.

 If you were granted wings, where would you go?
 The kind of answer you imagine for this question is a mark of freedom.
 Wings give birds the freedom to fly over land, mountains, and oceans.
 It’s because they have wings that birds can migrate in search of greener pastures.

 Closely related to the freedom symbolism, wings are a symbol of escape because they allow birds to fly over walls and other confinements.
 If you were in prison and then suddenly found yourself with wings, wouldn’t you escape to freedom?
 An example of the use of wings for escape is in Greek mythology whereby in a bid to escape the Island of Crete, Daedalus and Icarus make wings using wax and feathers that allow them to fly out.

 Because wings help birds and insects soar, they are seen as a symbol of success.
 For example, the song “I believe I can fly” by R Kelly uses the concept of flight to mean soaring high to achieve your goals.